Oh, they kill with kindness!

 ai แธณhฤnumฤรฑ-แธณharฤb na ehsฤรฑ uThฤ.iye

 (bฤr-e-minnat-e-mazdลซr: weight of the kindness of the laborers, แธณhฤnumฤรฑ-แธณharฤb: one whose home is ruined, ehsฤรฑ: obligation.
 The weight of obligation is so burdensome that even the walls of your house have become bent under this load of kindness (of the workmen who built the house).
-O, One whose home has been ruined, don't carry the burden of anyone's kind favour, take a lesson from the walls of your wrecked house that even such strong objects get bowed down in keeping a stony burden lifted up.)
+O, One whose home has been ruined, do not carry the burden of anyone’s kind favour, take a lesson from the walls of your wrecked house that even such strong objects bow under the weight of obligation, in keeping a stony burden lifted up.)

 And therefore, while I disown all this kindness here today, I will continue to monitor these perpetrators of decorative clemency: